-SEO Cost Calculator: How Much Should You Budget for SEO Services?
+SEO Cost Calculator: How Much Should You Budget For SEO Services?

 The flaw in the above calculator is that it fails to take into consideration the lifetime value of a new customer.

-Online retailers need repeat business, in order to grow.
-By not calculating the lifetime value of a new customer the true ROI is grossly understated.
+Online retailers need repeat business to grow.
+By not calculating the lifetime value of a new customer, the true ROI is grossly understated.

-The right way to calculate ROI is to build lifetime value into the calculator as seen here:
+The right way to calculate ROI is to build lifetime value into the calculator.

+To calculate the cost of SEO and its true ROI use this formula:

+Average lifetime profits from new customers acquired in one month divided by monthly organic marketing spend.

-Organic Search ROI Calculation Assuming Lifetime Value
+Organic Search SEO ROI Calculation Assuming Lifetime Value

 |Same example: selling blue widgets